pskvenkat/React-WeatherReport/README.md

-# Global-WeatherReport
+# Global-Weather Report developed using - React, Redux and material UI

 # Clone the Repo
 https://github.com/pskvenkat/React-WeatherReport.git

-run in the server in CMD "yarn run dev-server" in local host "http://localhost:8080/" you will get the page
+run "yarn run dev-server" in local host "http://localhost:8080/" you will get the page

 ![On Page load screen](Weather-report-openpage.png " open screen")

 # Steps to get Weather Report